andrasna/gatsby-theme-andras/content/blog/understanding-promise-objects/index.md

 console.log(myPromise)
 ```

 We see 3 properties live directly on each instance of a Promise.
-In chrome, they are called "Prototype" (we will get to this later),  "PromiseState" and "PromiseResult".
+In chrome, they are called `Prototype` (we will get to this later),  `PromiseState` and `PromiseResult`.

-We can think of the "PromiseState" and "PromiseResult" properties as the actual "placeholders"  the specification is referring to in a more abstract manner.
+We can think of the `PromiseState` and `PromiseResult` properties as the actual "placeholders"  the specification is referring to in a more abstract manner.
 Both properties are internal, i.e. inaccessible or not meant to be accessed by us directly.

 Their initial values are "pending" and "undefined", respectively.